Daily Almanac for

 Over the past several decades, rising concentrations of greenhouse gases have been detected in the Earth's atmosphere.
 Although there is not universal agreement within the scientific community on the impacts of increasing concentrations of greenhouse gases, it has been theorized that they may lead to an increase in the average temperature of the Earth's surface.
 To date, it has been difficult to note such an increase conclusively because of the differences in temperature around the Earth and throughout the year, and because of the difficulty of distinguishing permanent temperature changes from the normal fluctuations of the Earth's climate.
 In addition, there is not universal agreement among scientists and climatologists on the potential impacts of an increase in the average temperature of the Earth, although it has been hypothesized that it could lead to a variety of changes in the global climate, sea level, agricultural patterns, and ecosystems that could be, on net, detrimental.

 The most recent report of the Intergovernmental Panel on Climate Change (IPCC) concluded that: “Our ability to quantify the human influence on global climate is currently limited because the expected signal is still emerging from the noise of natural variability, and because there are uncertainties in key factors.
 These include the magnitudes and patterns of long-term variability and the time-evolving pattern of forcing by, and response to, changes in concentrations of greenhouse gases and aerosols, and land surface changes.
-Nevertheless, the balance of evidence suggests that there is a discernable human influence on global climate”
+Nevertheless, the balance of evidence suggests that there is a discernible human influence on global climate“

 U.S. Greenhouse Gas Emissions

 Source: Impacts of the Kyoto Protocol on U.S. Energy Markets and Economic Activity (Nov.
-2007).
-Energy Information Administration, U.S. Dept. of Energy.
+2007); Emissions of Greenhouse Gases Report, March 2011(DOE/EIA-0573(2009)) Energy Information Administration, U.S. Dept. of Energy.